 Take in the fin de siècle room lounging in the restaurant or lodged in the bar, and you can eat and drink just as well in either, with snacks or a deeper investigation into French and Vietnamese fare, sometimes kept well apart, and sometimes meshed.

-Amy Hamilton’s Liberté was somewhat of a leader at a time when Perth was still yet to fully flex its dining muscle.
+Amy Hamilton’s Liberté was somewhat of a Western Australian pioneer at a time when Perth was still yet to fully flex its dining muscle.
 That Hamilton had set up shop some 500 kilometres south of the capital, in Albany, says even more about what a trailblazer her modern nod to the nexus of French and Vietnamese cuisine is.

 Hamilton cut her teeth at Russell Blaikie’s ground-breaking Perth institution, Must Winebar, working her way up from dishwasher to chef, before a trip to visit her mother saw her put down roots in Albany.
 Hamilton describes that as an impulse move, seduced by location and lifestyle – a common tale, but this was no holiday fling that faded when the sun stopped shining.

 Hamilton eventually took up residence in the old London Hotel, launching Liberté in 2014 as a tribute to the intersection of French and Vietnamese cuisines, as well as the incredible bounty of the Great Southern region and the catch from the Indian and Southern Oceans.

 The dining room is a mashup of Belle Époque triggers, with gilt armchairs, tasselled lamps, Persian carpets, rich velvet curtains and gleaming chandeliers setting the scene.
 And though there are classic Parisian café tables with bentwood chairs in the bar area, much of the space is given to leisurely comfort with low tables and deeply studded lounges, emphasising a relaxed spirit.